Bugbears 5e: Stats and Guide for Players and DMs

 • Surprise Attack: If you hit a creature before it has taken a turn in the current combat, it takes an extra 2d6 damage.

-The things I’d take from this list are Long-Limbed, which should allow you to swipe out of the darkness like a true slasher villain without getting into opportunity attack range, and Sneaky.
-While you already have good stealth, the ability to fit through a space only large enough for a small creature — as you either contort your massive body or just warp the space around you using fey magic — is straight-up nightmare fuel.
+The things I’d take from this list are Long-Limbed, which should allow you to swipe out of the darkness like a true slasher villain without getting into opportunity attack range.

-Tier II: Bugbears in the Bigger Picture
+Tier II: Bugbears in a Group of Monsters

 While using bugbears this way can be highly effective, I think the real joy here is to lean back into their sneaky side.
 Treat them less like fuzzy ogres (that’s what ogres are for) and more like special forces.